Crypto AML Analyst Career Hub: Certifications, Stablecoin Compliance, Exchange Risk

 Many AML professionals ask the wrong first question when they look at crypto compliance roles: “Which certificate should I get?”

-Certification can help, but hiring teams usually look for something more practical — transaction monitoring judgment, wallet-risk awareness, sanctions thinking, KYC/KYB understanding, and the ability to explain suspicious activity in a crypto context.
+Certification can help, but crypto AML analyst hiring usually looks for something more practical: transaction monitoring judgment, wallet-risk awareness, sanctions thinking, KYC/KYB understanding, exchange-risk context, stablecoin-flow awareness, and the ability to explain suspicious activity in a crypto context.

 Quick map of this AML career hub